Joanna (opera): Synopsis

-SynopsisScene: Madras in IndiaBy marrying Amélie, the son of Lord Hervey has brought disgrace on his family and is forced to leave the country.
+By marrying Amélie, the son of Lord Hervey has brought disgrace on his family and is forced to leave the country.
 Under the assumed name Charles, he works as a carpenter in Madras and Amélie lives with him under the name Joanna.
 However, Charles becomes jealous of a young army officer Édouard.
 Believing Édouard is trying to seduce his wife, Charles challenges him to a duel.
 The governor of Madras hears the news and, charmed by Joanna, decides to intervene.
 The governor realises that both Charles and Édouard are his sons. Édouard has been only lightly wounded in the duel.
 The two brothers embrace and the opera ends happily.